Top 10 Myths About Forex

 Forex traders seek profit in buying currencies low and selling them high.
 This kind of trading became more popular with the spread of online Forex brokers.
 There is a lot of information available about Forex on the web.
 However, there are also many myths surrounding the foreign exchange market:

 - Forex trading is easy.
 Many people that want to dive into the world of the foreign exchange market believe that the Forex trading is easy — you just read a book or two and then you will be able to earn daily profits with just 2-3 hours trading daily.
 Others think that they can buy a profitable strategy and it will make them rich in Forex.
-In reality that's just a myth.
-Succeeding in Forex isn't easier than mastering any other profession — it takes time, money and a lot of practice.
+In reality, that's just a myth.
+Succeeding in Forex isn't easier than mastering any other profession — it takes time, money, and a lot of practice.

 - "I can be a successful Forex trader just following someone else's signals."
 Many beginning traders get burned by the blind signal-following.
 That's like putting away the whole responsibility for your actions to someone else.
-That may sound cool, but in reality you end up with the huge losses.
+That may sound cool, but in reality, you end up with huge losses.
 Learn to rely on your own knowledge and skills.
 Remember that there were no great signal-followers in any financial market.

-- No commission is to be paid in Forex market.
+- No commission is to be paid in the Forex market.
 You only have to pay the spread, but you don't have to pay the commission.
-And what’s spread?
+And what is spread?
 It is the difference between the buy and sell price of the currency pair at the same moment.
 You may end up with the major part of your profits in the broker's hands if you plan to rely on the short-term trading.

 - Forex is a scam.
 Some skeptics and disappointed traders think that Forex is just some new fad to scam people for their hard-earned money.
 Although there are many scams that are hiding behind the "brand" of Forex, that doesn't mean that Forex itself is a scam.
 There are many institutional Forex brokers, regulated Forex account managers, and other solid companies in the market to whom you can trust.